MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-protection.md

 This label is available only in Outlook and is suitable when Exchange Online is configured for the [new capabilities in Office 365 Message Encryption](https://support.office.com/article/7ff0c040-b25c-4378-9904-b1b50210d00e).
 Instruct users to select this label when they need to send a protected email to people using a Gmail account (or any other email account outside your organization).

 Your users type the Gmail email address in the **To** box.
-Then, they select the label and the Do Not Forward option is automatically added to the email so that recipients cannot forward it, or print it, copy from it, or save attachments or save as a different name.
+Then, they select the label and the Do Not Forward option is automatically added to the email.
+The result is that recipients cannot forward the email, or print it, copy from it, or save attachments, or save the email as a different name.

 1. On the **Protection** blade, make sure that **Azure (cloud key)** is selected.